rchillyard/TableParser/README.md

 although you may have to explicitly refer to a particular function/method with a specific signature.
 When you have created a companion object to the case class, you will simply use the method name (typically _apply_) as in _Name.apply_ (see example below).
-If you have created additional apply methods, you will need to define a function similar to the _fRating_ function (see example below).
+If you have created additional apply methods, you will need to define a function of a specific type and pass that in.
+Or, more simply, do as for _ratingParser_ in the example below.

 Note that _P1_, _P2_, ... _Pn_ each hava a context bound on _CellParser_ (that's to say, there is implicit evidence of type _CellParser[P]_).